 1. Drive for show, putt for dough

 If you struggle with the driver and can't hit a fairway or you lose balls out of bounds, why not scale back and get yourself a fairway wood or hybrid?
-They're much easier to hit than a driver and with the extra loft, you might find you get more carry and distance with them than your driver.
+These golf clubs are much easier to hit than a driver and with the extra loft, you might find you get more carry and distance with them than your driver.

 2. Pros only swing at 75%

-One look at Justin Thomas and Bubba Watson and you can see this isn't true.
+One look at Justin Thomas, Bubba Watson or Tiger Woods and you can see this isn't true.

 Here's Bubba swinging out of his shoes